ItsOyondi/Word-cloud-builder/README.md

 * Less overlap between words
 * Word clouds for text ratings with 1-5 scale
 * Search for individual word(s) in Word Cloud -> show frequency or only color that word
+* More user control when processing text data
+    * if they want stop words included
+    * if they want certain words left out

 ## Published here: [Automatic Word Cloud Builder](https://itsoyondi.shinyapps.io/wbuilder/)